List of Love & Hip Hop: Atlanta cast members

 Love & Hip Hop: Atlanta is the second installment of the Love & Hip Hop reality television franchise.
-It premiered June 18, 2012 on VH1, and chronicles the lives of several people in Atlanta involved with hip hop music.
+It premiered June 18, 2012 on VH1, and chronicles the lives of several people in Atlanta allegedly involved with hip hop music.

 The series has a large ensemble cast, with leading cast members in the opening credits, and a sprawling supporting cast, who are credited as "additional cast" or "featured" in the show's end credits.
 These secondary cast members appear in green screen confessional segments and (for the most part) have the same amount of screen time and storyline focus as the show's main cast members.
 Over the years, several supporting cast members have been upgraded to lead.